Got a question about Carthage? Here are some frequently asked questions, answered by Carthage students and our admissions representatives.

 Students don’t need to have a car on campus.
 There are multiple shuttles that are available for students to use.
 One shuttle goes to a grocery store, as well as a few other shops and places to eat.
 A city bus comes through campus as well.
 Otherwise, students will carpool to different places they need to go. — Answered by Macy Anderson, biology/pre-dentistry; and Taylor Sanders, social work and psychology

-Carthage Security is definitely present on campus.
-Security officers monitor the campus and all of the parking lots throughout the day and night.
-Campus Security also helps students get back to their residence halls and responds quickly to any issue that may arise.
+Carthage Public Safety is definitely present on campus.
+Public Safety officers monitor the campus and all of the parking lots throughout the day and night.
+Public Safety also helps students get back to their residence halls and responds quickly to any issue that may arise.
 If an emergency were to happen on campus, students would receive alerts through email, voicemail, and text message.
 Thankfully, due to the location of Carthage College, we have very few issues on campus during the day or even late into the night. — Anthony Jordan, mathematics

 Do I have to be Lutheran to attend Carthage?